prodhc/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+A.The function is taking a globally declared varible and using it within it's code, so there for it is using closure.
+You can tell because is is outside of the "gates" of the declared function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+A. When calling `dansRoll` multiple times the name will stay the same but the dice roll outcome will change.

 c.
 What is the lexical scope of `newRoll`?

+A. `newRoll` is defined within the function so there for it is a local scope.
+It can only be used within the function.

 ### Task 3 - Stretch Goals